Meadowlarke/Bibliography/Buhler2019.md

 ### This Volume.

-16: Overview of the book.
+16: Overview of the book and its theory of film.

 18: Narratology.